rlgreen91/exercism_exercises/README.md

 This repo contains my solutions to various exercises on exercism.io.
-The solutions are organized into folders by language, and each solution lives on its own branch.
-For example, if you want to find my solution to the Hello World Javascript exercise, head to the ```/javascript``` folder and check out the ```hello_world``` branch.
+The solutions are organized into folders by language and then by exercise.
+For example, if you want to find my solution to the Hello World Javascript exercise, head to the ```/javascript/hello-world``` folder.

 This repo is primarily to keep track of my efforts to hone my coding skills in various languages.
 As a result, I am not planning to accept any contributions.